jlbedunah/quote-tool-payment-form/GHL_TAGS_REFERENCE.md

 4. **Webhook Requirements**: Subscription tags require subscription webhook events to be enabled in Authorize.net
 5. **Quote Matching**: `quote-paid` tag is only added if a matching pending quote is found by email address
 6. **Tag Duplication**: Adding tags that already exist on a contact will not trigger "Tag Added" automations in GHL.
 Use "Contact Updated" trigger instead if you need automations to run every time.
+7. **Subscription Tagging**: Subscription tags are based on billing interval only (not amount), since amounts can vary.
+Assumes only ONE subscription product per interval.